hturner08/ParseLy/README.md

     pip install Parsely

 ## Usage
-You can now use and run the scripts found in the bin folder.
+You can now use and run the scripts found in the bin folder `cd bin`.
 Run python <script_name> -h for more instructions on each script.

 ## Documentation
 Documentation can be found [here](https://github.com/hturner08)